 (Face painting is a surimono of sorts, right? )

-Marnie believes that others who suffer from Traumatic Brain Injury, cancer's "chemo brain", PTSD, Post Lyme "fog" and the like could perhaps find their way back by utilizing the pictured poems in stages from Songs 1 (very simple) to Songs 6 (complex) at their own pace.
+Marnie believes that others who suffer from Traumatic Brain Injury, cancer's "chemo brain", PTSD, Post Lyme "fog" and the like could perhaps find their way back by utilizing the pictured vignettes in stages from Songs 1 (very simple) to Songs 6 (complex) at their own pace.

 Marnie majored in biology, cum laude, at Randolph-Macon Woman’s College, received the M.S. in Biology from the University of Pennsylvania, and married ecologist Dr. Kenneth L. Crowell in 1962.
 She has always been a teacher in and out of the classroom.
 Her career spans teaching in high school, in a one room school, Empire State College on line, St. Lawrence University January Interterm courses, SLU’s Fiction International programs, and workshops at Ogdensburg Correctional Facility.